NHSDigital/dtos-devops-templates/infrastructure/modules/diagnostic-settings/tfdocs.md

 ### <a name="input_eventhub_name"></a> [eventhub\_name](#input\_eventhub\_name)

-Description: value of the eventhub name if logging to eventhub is being used.
+Description: value of the EventHub name if logging to an EventHub.

 Type: `string`